-Prerequisites: Concurrent enrollment in NURS 112 or NURS 112P and BIOL 146.
-For transfer students, concurrent enrollment in NURS 122A, NURS 122B or NURS 216.
+1 cr. hr.; 1 lecture hour; 0 lab hours per week.
+Prerequisites: Concurrent enrollment in NURS 112; BIOL 146 "B" or better or concurrent enrollment; for transfer students concurrent enrollment in NURS 122A, NURS 122B or NURS 216.

 Introduction to Professional Nursing provides the Associate in Applied Science Degree Nursing students with a foundation for future classes and professional practice through increased understanding of the role and responsibilities of the Professional Registered Nurse and the current and projected practice environment.
 This course serves to synthesize prerequisite knowledge, and to prepare students for the rigors of the Associate Degree Nursing Program and practice subsequent to graduation and successful completion of the NCLEX-RN examination.
 (1.2)